Already facing grueling year, National Guard revs up for election and aftermath

 The Guard’s domestic deployments this year under state authorities reached a peak of 86,367 forces in June, according to a spokeswoman for the National Guard, far larger than the approximately 50,000 guardsmen who deployed domestically to respond to Hurricane Katrina in 2005.
-There about 450,000 members of the National Guard across the country.
+There are about 450,000 members of the National Guard across the country.

 For the election, some Guard units are preparing to deploy under “state active duty” status, meaning they will answer to the governor of their states and use state funds.
 Some units could deploy outside their states after the election if a governor requests help handling post-election unrest.